acmsigsoft/EmpiricalStandards/docs/Replication.md

 <results>

-- [ ] differentiates between minor and major differences when discussing inconsistent results, elaborates on whether the differences are reasonable and/or expected

 <discussion>

-- [ ] proposes hypotheses about new context variables that may have become evident through the analysis of multiple studies

 </checklist>

 ## Invalid Criticisms
-- Lack of results that are inconsistent with the original study; the replication merely confirms the findings of the original study.
+- The replication merely confirms the findings of the original study; no inconsistencies are reported.
-- Lack of public data or replication package when the replication package of the original study is not publicly available either.
+- Failing to publish (e.g. in a replication package) materials owned by the original study authors who have not given permission to publish them.
-- Criticizing the research questions, their wording, or formulation.
-Since the research question have been set in the original study, the replication must follow them, even in conceptual replications.
+- Criticizing the research questions including their wording or formulation (since the research questions are set in the original study, the replication must follow them, even in conceptual replications).

 ## Suggested Readings
 - J. C. Carver, “[Towards reporting guidelines for experimental replications: A proposal](http://carver.cs.ua.edu/Papers/Conference/2010/2010_RESER.pdf),” in 1st International Workshop on Replication in Empirical Software Engineering Research, vol. 1, 2010, pp. 1–4.